 It can be worrying to learn that you or a loved one has metabolic syndrome

 .
 The upside is that if it is found early, it can serve as an important warning and help put you on a heart-healthier path.
-Many lifestyle changes, including weight loss, can prevent and even reverse metabolic syndrome, or delay the development of serious health problems.
+Many lifestyle changes, including weight loss, can prevent and even reverse every component of metabolic syndrome, or delay the development of serious health problems.